Skip to content

 #1.
 Razer BlackWidow V4 75% (Best Overall)

-The BlackWidow V4 75% in white costs $199 and delivers the best mix of performance and build quality we tested.
+The BlackWidow V4 75% in white costs $199 and delivers the best mix of performance and build quality in this roundup.
 According to Tom’s Hardware’s review, it hits up to 8,000 Hz polling rate in wired mode, which puts it among the fastest boards available.

 Hot-swappable switches mean you can change to any 3-pin or 5-pin MX-style switch without soldering.
 The stock Razer Orange Tactile switches feel snappy with a noticeable bump at 50g actuation force.
-We swapped in Gateron Yellow linears on our test unit.
-Took about 15 minutes.
+Swapping in Gateron Yellow linears takes only a few minutes.

 The gasket-mounted design with sound-dampening foam produces a satisfying “thock” sound.
 Build quality is solid with an aluminum top plate and PBT doubleshot keycaps that won’t shine up after six months.
 The white version looks clean, and the per-key RGB with side underglow makes it a centerpiece on any desk.